-Each serial port has 4 lines buffered: the Rx and Tx data lines and the CTS / RTS handshake pair.
+Each RS-232 serial port has 4 lines buffered: the Rx and Tx data lines and the CTS / RTS handshake pair.
 This is quite sufficient to interface with the vast majority of serial devices.
-If additional handshake lines are required, it will be necessary to add a TS-SER1 daughter board.
-The TS-5300 serial signals are routed to 10-pin headers labeled COM1 and COM2.
-A serial adapter cable can be plugged into the header to convert this into a standard DB9 male connector.
-The pin-outs for the 10-pin header and DB9 male connector are listed below.
-The RTS signal also drives the DTR pin on the serial ports; DTR is always the same state as RTS.
-In addition, RTS can be used to enable the RS-485 transmitter (see below for more details).
+If additional handshake lines are required, it will be necessary to add a TS-SER daughter board.
+The TS-5400 serial signals are routed to 10-pin header labeled COM2 and a standard 9-pin Sub-D male labeled COM2.
+A serial adapter cable can be plugged into the COM2 header to convert this into a standard DB9 male connector.
+The pin-outs for the 10-pin header and DB9 male connector are listed above.
+The RTS signal also drives the DTR pin on COM2, DTR is always the same state as RTS.